nickwilcox/nickwilcox.github.io/_drafts/arm_atomics.md

 ## The Correct Version

-In order to ensure correctness of our code the write to the shared pointer must have release ordering, this means that all preceding writes have completed before this write will occur.

-And because of the read order requirements in `calculate` we use acquire ordering.
+In order to ensure correctness of our code the write to the shared pointer must have release ordering, and because of the read order requirements in `calculate` we use acquire ordering.

 Our initialization of the data doesn't change, neither does our sum code, we want to give the CPU the freedom to perform that however is most efficient.